dragon-mobile/picow_ssr_control/README.md

 All documentation like this README is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA).

-All original CAD files and libraries, footprints, and artwork are also licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA).
+All original CAD files and libraries, footprints, and artwork are also licensed under the
+Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA).
 You can find a copy of the [CC-BY-SA] license in the [LICENSE-CC-BY-SA] file.

+If after reading the above license files, how-tos, and related FAQs on the linked license sites on how they apply to the project please either open an issue or contact me (Michael Cummings) via my Github email and I will try to guided you through my understanding of how it works.

 [CC-BY-SA]: http://creativecommons.org/licenses/by-sa/4.0/
 [CERN]: https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2